-With the rising costs of heating and cooling a home, you may consider buying a space heater.
+With the rising costs of heating and cooling a home, you may consider buying space heaters.
 They save you money and energy, because you’re only heating the room or the space you’re using.
 There are many styles and types of portable space heaters to choose from including floor heaters, personal space heaters, baseboard heaters and wall heaters.

 As you’re shopping for space heaters, you’ll often see the words ‘convection’ and ‘radiant.’
 Convection means the heat circulates around the room.
 While radiant heat is directional and heats the things immediately in front of or around it.
 One notable difference is radiant heaters are usually hotter to the touch.
 That’s something to keep in mind as you search for the which space heater is best to keep your family not only warm, but also safe.